hpcleuven/VscDocumentation/source/software/r_package_management.rst

 It is possible, however, that these modules do not contain all R packages you need or that the package versions do not meet your requirements.
 In this case you will need to locally install those packages, as will be described below.
-Do not hesitate to contact support when encountering issues during these local installations.
+Do not hesitate to contact your local support team when encountering issues during these local installations.

 .. _r_package_management_standard_lib:

 Standard R package installation
 -------------------------------

-Firstly, it is important to realize that R will use by default the `$VSC_HOME/R` path to install new packages.
-Since home directories have limited quota, it is not the recommended location to install software and e.g. `$VSC_DATA` should be used instead.
+Firstly, it is important to realize that R by default uses the `$VSC_HOME/R` path to install new packages.
+Since `$VSC_HOME` has limited quota, it is not the recommended location to install software.
+Instead, we recommend to use `$VSC_DATA`.

 Secondly, it should be kept in mind that R packages often include extensions written in compiled languages (e.g. C++ or Fortran) and that the centrally installed R modules are